-Most MAIB students will pay for the program with personal funds or with assistance from Federal (U.S. students only) or private loans.
-A limited number of partial merit scholarships are available.
+Most students pay for the program with personal funds or Federal (U.S. students only) or private loans.
+A limited number of partial merit scholarships are available; there is no application, students are selected through the admissions process.

 |Amount||Estimated Costs / Expenses|